kgsws/kgdoom/manual/readme.md

 - `__noZChange`
   - This mobj has 3D thing collision disabled.
   - Internaly set when `__missile` explodes.
+- `__noZSpawnCheck`
+  - This mobj won't have its floorz and ceilingz checked when spanwed.
+  - This means that thing can spawn inside steps and wont get moved up.
+  - This is how all things spawn when loading new map.
 - `__troughMobj`
   - This mobj can't collide with other mobjs, and other mobjs can't collide with it.
   - Only level geometry collision is enabled.